bnb-chain/greenfield-storage-provider/docs/tutorial/01-deployment.md

 SIGNER_APPROVAL_PRIV_KEY
 SIGNER_SEAL_PRIV_KEY
 ```
-The above information can be set to default, gnfd-sp will lookup from ENV if fields are the default value.

 ### 2. Start with remote mode
 The remote mode will upload the configuration to the SQL DB, avoid the inconsistency caused by configuration transfer.